MUSA-620-Fall-2017/MUSA-620-Week-6/README.md

 Export the results as a QGIS layer, and save it as a shapefile.

 Use ArcMap or QGIS to visualize the data.
-[This video](https://www.youtube.com/watch?v=wpracFy4rVE) shows how to vary the line width and color according to the number of accidents.
+[This video](https://www.youtube.com/watch?v=wpracFy4rVE) shows how to style the layer in QGIS: varying the line width and color according to the number of accidents.

 ### Useful Links